ZENITH: Automated Gradient Norm Informed Stochastic Optimization: Experiments

-\textbf{Compatibility with Regularization.} An advantage of ZENITH over baselines is its robust performance with regularization.
-In all previous experiments, $L_2$ regularization was not used because several baselines are incompatible with it.
-We will now investigate the effects of $L_2$ regularization in the CIFAR-100 and Food-101 settings using the top-performing baselines and ZENITH.
-Table~\ref{tab:optimizer_comparison_reg} demonstrates that including regularization enhances ZENITH's test accuracy relative to its non-regularized accuracies in Table~\ref{tab:optimizer_comparison_datasets}.
-Furthermore, increasing the regularization strength from $1\times10^{-4}$ to $3\times10^{-4}$ progressively improved ZENITH's test performance.
-For ALIG and SPS on CIFAR-100, using regularization boosts test accuracy compared to not using regularization, but for an artificial reason.
-Without regularization, the scale-sensitivity of these Polyak-style optimizers led to very low LR choices below $0.06$ on CIFAR-100.
-The addition of a regularization term increases the magnitude of the training loss (which is the numerator of the Polyak step size formula), thereby inflating the LR.
-As illustrated in Figure~\ref{fig:regularization_impact}a, the LR of SPS is now constantly overestimated and capped at the $0.1$ maximum.
-As a result, while these optimizers no longer suffer from LR underestimates, they now lack stable convergence.
-Therefore, their accuracy remains inferior to ZENITH's at all regularization strengths.
-Distance-aware optimizers showed degraded performance on both datasets when regularization was introduced compared to the non-regularized setting.
-This is because regularization grows their LR too rapidly to maintain stability, as shown by D-Adaptation's behavior in Figure~\ref{fig:regularization_impact}(a-b).
+An advantage of ZENITH is its compatibility with regularization.
+For all experiments so far, we excluded regularization because several baselines were incompatible with it.
+We now investigate the effect of $L_2$ regularization in the CIFAR-100 and Food-101 settings using the Polyak-style baseline (SPS) and ZENITH.
+Without regularization, Figure~\ref{fig:regularization}a shows that the scale sensitivity of SPS leads to low LR values below $0.06$ on CIFAR-100.
+Adding a regularization term of strength $10^{-4}$ increases the training loss numerator of the Polyak step size formula, inflating the LR.
+However, this causes LR to be constantly overestimated and capped at the maximum value of $0.1$.
+As a result, training is slower to converge and accuracy remains low.
+In contrast, ZENITH’s scheduling mechanism remains robust with regularization because it uses reliable gradient signals instead of loss.
+Hence, regularization improves ZENITH’s generalization.
+Further regularization experiments involving more baselines are in Appendix D.